1.6 Applying UDL Principles to Course Design

 Reflection: One Small Step

-Look back to your initial How Do You Teach?
+Look back to your initial How Do I Teach?
 Checklist and ask yourself the following questions:

-• What is one change I can make create a learning environment where learners are challenged, excited and motivated about what they are learning?
+- What is one change I can make create a learning environment where a greater diversity of learners are challenged, excited and motivated about what they are learning?

-• What is one change I can make to create a learning environment in which material and content are presented in a variety of ways?
+- What is one change I can make to create a learning environment in which material and content are presented in ways that work for a greater diversity of learners?

-• What is one change I can make to create a learning environment where students can express their comprehension in multiple ways?
+- What is one change I can make create a learning environment in which a greater diversity of learners can express their comprehension in multiple ways?